What is MELODEM?

 Several methodological challenges arise in studies of the determinants of dementia risk and cognitive decline.
 Some challenges, such as unmeasured confounding or missing data, are common in many research areas; others, such as outcome measurement error and lack of a “gold standard” outcome assessment, are more pervasive or more severe in dementia research.

-Currently, different researchers handle these challenges differently, making it difficult to directly compare studies and combine evidence.
-Although some methodological differences across studies arise because analytic methods are explicitly tailored to the study design and realities of the data at hand, other differences arise for less substantive reasons.
+Currently, different researchers handle these challenges in different ways, making it difficult to directly compare studies and combine evidence.
+Although some methodological differences across studies arise because analytic methods are explicitly tailored to the study design and realities of the data at hand, other differences emerge from less substantive origins.

 Modifiable sources of inconsistency include the absence of consensus and definitive standards for best analytic approaches; divergent disciplinary traditions in epidemiology, clinical research, biostatistics, neuropsychology, psychiatry, geriatrics and neurology; and software and technical barriers.